Kamaka Island,

 Voices from the community

-“Through the Island-Ocean Connection Challenge we hope Kamaka will become a stronghold for seabirds, including the threatened Polynesian Storm-petrel.
+“Through the Island-Ocean Connection Challenge, we hope Kamaka will become a stronghold for seabirds, including the threatened Polynesian Storm-petrel.
 These birds thrive on nearby rat-free islands, which benefits the surrounding reefs and ocean.”

 – Thomas Ghestemme, Director, Société d’Ornithologie de Polynésie (Manu)